 As a non-bank deposit taker, NBS is subject to prudential oversight and must comply with rules relating to capital adequacy, liquidity, related party exposure and governance.
 As a lender to consumers, NBS must comply with the Credit Contracts and Consumer Finance Act 2003 including in relation to responsible lending and disclosure obligations.
 NBS is undertaking a review of its compliance with disclosure requirements under that Act and believes there may have been non-compliance with disclosure requirements.
 An investigation has been opened by the Commerce Commission.
 NBS has advised its regulators and statutory supervisor and is making appropriate remediation.
 Since the investigation was opened, NBS has reported two further matters of potential non-compliance to the Commerce Commission.
-The financial regulatory environment that NBS operates in is becoming increasingly complex and any material failure by NBS to comply with these obligations could adversely impact NBS' business.
+The financial regulatory environment that NBS operates in is becoming increasingly complex, with new legislation such as the Deposit Takers Act 2023 expected to be to be fully implemented by July 2028 and the Financial Markets (Conduct of Financial Institutions) Amendment Act 2022 which came into force on 31 March 2025.
+Any material failure by NBS to comply with these obligations and the requirements of any regulatory licence that NBS holds could adversely impact NBS' business and its ability to take deposits.